 Payment Info and Refund Policy

-Accepted students will be required to make a $500 non-refundable deposit payment no later than January 25, 2019 to confirm participation in the program.
-Checks should be made payable to the "University of New Hampshire" and delivered to the COLA Center for Study Abroad (116 Murkland Hall).
+Accepted students will be required to make a $500 non-refundable deposit payment no later than February 15, 2020 to confirm participation in the program.
 The deposit payment will be credited to the student's summer tuition bill.

 You can make this payment in two ways:

 1. Log into Webcat, click on Billing, click on Make a Deposit, and then select the Russia Program

 2. Bring or send a check made payable to the University of New Hampshire to student billing in Stoke Hall.
 For a paper check, please put your name and "Russia Deposit" in the memo line.